-The Legacy Internal Medicine Residency Program has diverse training opportunities with outstanding faculty that prepares graduates for their future career path as a hospitalist or ambulatory physician and provides a strong foundation for sub-specialty fellowships.
-Legacy Health is a community hospital system rooted in academic medicine and commitment to the health of our patients.
+The Legacy Internal Medicine Residency Program has diverse training opportunities with outstanding faculty that prepares graduates for their future career path as a hospitalist, or in a sub-specialty fellowship.
+Legacy Health is a community hospital system rooted in academic medicine and commitmed to the health of our patients.

 Traditional case based morning report occurs every weekday.
 Morning report is run by the Program Director, Chief Medical Residents and inpatient Attending Physicians.

 Academic Half Day takes place each Wednesday.
 Residents are given three hours of protected time to attend AHD and learn fundamentals of medicine.
 Senior residents attend the morning session and Interns attend the afternoon session to allow teaching targeted to the learners’ needs.
 We believe learning should be invigorating and fun.
 Getting everyone together in the same room each week fosters learning and helps build camaraderie.

 Internal Medicine Board Review